CuratorCat/pcc-archive.org/wiki/collections/kittyvalut-purrks/index.md

 [LooksRare](https://looksrare.org/collections/0xda7d42b6167f1497346d7b2336a6d7a603026db1)
 ]

-Purrnelopes KittyBank Purrks contain a shard from the KittyBank.
+Purrnelopes KittyVault Purrks contain a shard from the KittyVault.
 These airdrops all go to holder's main Purrnelopes Country Club Cat.
 Each of the 8 airdrops represents fractional ownership of the KittyVault.

 The airdrops are ERC-1155 NFTs started Sep 2021 with the [Hoodie Cat](./1-hoodie-cat.md).
 Each month a snapshot will be taken, and owners will receive the airdropped NFTs to their wallets, 1 PCC Cat for 1 airdropped KittyVault Purrks NFT.